JohnBorghi/Supporting_Scientific_Data/SSD_08_Sensitive.md

 **Protected health information (PHI) \- I**nformation that can be linked to a particular person that is generated in the course of providing a health care service.

-**Safe Harbor** \- In the strictest interpretation, a method of deidentification that involves the masking of all “HIPAA identifiers” from a dataset.

-**Sensitive data** \- Data that must be protected against unauthorized access and use.

 **Research** \- For the purposes of complying with related policies and regulations, an effort is considered research if it includes the following elements.

 1. It is a systematic investigation, including research development, testing and evaluation